AdobeDocs/experience-platform.en/help/data-governance/home.md

 >[!VIDEO](https://video.tv.adobe.com/v/29708?quality=12&enable10seconds=on&speedcontrol=on)

-The following video provides guidance on how to apply data usage labels to your schemas or the entirity of a dataset in Experience Platform.
+The following video provides guidance on how to apply data usage labels to your schemas or the entirety of a dataset in Experience Platform.

 >[!VIDEO](https://video.tv.adobe.com/v/29709/?learn=on)